 “SantaCon 2014 is coming to Bushwick on December 13th from 10am till 2pm.
 We would like to list your venue as one of our participating locations.
 We are also partnering with the local police precinct, community board and parks department.
 We are operating as a completely legal and transparent entity that wants to celebrate our annual creative charity event.

 If we list your venue, it will be FULL of paying patrons from the hours of 10am to 2pm.
 In return we ask that you donate a percentage of your ring from those hours to a charity of our choice and that you be fully staffed, as if it was New Year’s night.
 We will provide all holiday music/entertainment.
 At 2pm we will send out a message to all participants to move to the next location.
-At that time, you can continue to serve our participants or you can push them out and shut your doors. “
+At that time, you can continue to serve our participants or you can push them out and shut your doors.”

 So brace yourself, Bushwick, because we will be facing estimated 30,000 participants roaming the streets of Bushwick from 10AM until the last Santa falls asleep somewhere on a bench at Maria Hernandez Park.
-“SantaCons of years past have been distinguished by sexism, drunkenness, xenophobia, homophobia and enough incidents of public vomiting and urination to fill an infinite dunk tank,” wrote about SantaCon NY Times in 2013.
+“SantaCons of years past have been distinguished by sexism, drunkenness, xenophobia, homophobia and enough incidents of public vomiting and urination to fill an infinite dunk tank,” wrote about SantaCon the NY Times in 2013.

 Last year Lt.
-John Cocchi sent an open letter to around 30 bars in Midtown and East Village urging them not to sponsor this event in any way: “The number of participants has grown large enough to completely overwhelm the sidewalks and public spaces… Having thousands of intoxicated partygoers roam the streets urinating, littering, vomiting and vandalizing will not be tolerated in our neighborhood,” read a letter.
+John Cocchi sent an open letter to around 30 bars in Midtown and East Village urging them not to sponsor this event in any way: “The number of participants has grown large enough to completely overwhelm the sidewalks and public spaces… Having thousands of intoxicated partygoers roam the streets urinating, littering, vomiting and vandalizing will not be tolerated in our neighborhood,” read the letter.

 Each participant of SantaCon is officially required to pay $10 to participate which SantaCon donates to charity in hopes of feeling better about their holiday boozing.